LabiKyo/Git-Workflow/README.md

 * **Never** develop on public branch

-* Private branch == draft: "Great books aren’t written– they’re rewritten."
-By Michael Crichton
+* Private branch == draft

+    > "Great books aren’t written– they’re rewritten."
+Michael Crichton

 ### Workflow

-1. To work on a new feature, create a descriptively named feature branch off of master.
+1. To work on a new feature, create a descriptively named **feature branch** off of master.

-2. Commit to that branch locally and regularly push your work to the same named branch on the server.
-(Push to server is optional: up to you)
+2. Commit to that branch locally and regularly push your work to the same named branch on the server. *(Push to server is optional: up to you)*

 3. When you finish that feature, rewrite commit history using reset/rebase/squash or amend to make every commit atomic and reasonable, remove all checkpoint commit and rebase onto master.